LlamaEdge/docs/docs/user-guide/server-side-rag/quick-start.md

 Of course, the `/create/rag` API is rather primitive in chunking documents and creating embeddings.
 For many use cases, you should [create your own embedding vectors](#use-your-own-embedding-algos).

-> The `/create/rag` is a simple combination of [several more basic API endpoints](../developer-guide/create-embeddings-collection.md) provided by the API server.
+> The `/create/rag` is a simple combination of [several more basic API endpoints](../../developer-guide/create-embeddings-collection) provided by the API server.
 You can learn more about them in the developer guide.

 ## Chat with supplemental RAG knowledge

 The LlamaEdge RAG API server takes every new user request, searches relevant embeddings based on the request, and then adds search results to the prompt.

-For example, if you ask the question “Where is Paris?”, the actual prompt to the LLM will contain 3 paragraphs of text that are relevant to the question.
+For example, if you ask the question "Where is Paris?", the actual prompt to the LLM will contain 3 paragraphs of text that are relevant to the question.

 ```